orkes-io/docs/blog/2022-02-02-image-processing-subworkflow.md

 ## Creating our Subworkflow

 We want to use the ```image_convert_resize``` workflow already created in our [simple workflow](/content/blog/image-processing-workflow-with-conductor) example.
-If you have not yet created this workflow (and the tasks that run under this workflow), you must first create a local Conductor instance, and then define this workflow (the instructions are in the blog post).
+If you have not yet created this workflow (and the tasks that run under this workflow), you must first create a local Conductor instance and then define this workflow (the instructions are in the blog post).
 It's also a good idea to test this workflow before using as a subworkflow - just to make sure that it is working as expected :D.

 ## The (full) workflow